Persian Ornament

 Our vector graphics have been hand-drawn with the correct geometric construction and are perfectly tileable as tiles, linear borders and page borders, dividers and decorative elements.
 For all the patterns of which the design permitted, we have created the corners tiles.

-Owen Jones first published this monument of design reference in 1856, in installments for subscribers.
+The Grammar of Ornament Owen Jones first published this monument of design reference in 1856, in installments for subscribers.
 Since then have been many editions in many languages including modern reprints.

 This beautiful and highly influential publication, illustrated with examples of historical styles of ornament is a classic in its field and still regarded with respect and consulted today.
 The choice of color used in the book was considered as important and influential as the designs.